 How to lead the next generation of property professional

-And as a generation that came of age after the 2008 financial crisis and have never known a world without the internet, they have very different expectations about jobs and money.
-If you have kids in this age group, you will already know that these younger workers aren’t motivated by the same factors as previous generations, such as a pension, private healthcare or job for life, but instead value a good work/life balance and a sense of purpose beyond mere financial success.
-(Although as a long-suffering parent you may feel financial success would be a good start).
+And as a generation that came of age after the 2008 personnel crisis and have never known a world without the internet, they have very different expectations about jobs and money.
+If you have kids in this age group, you will already know that these younger workers aren’t motivated by the same factors as previous generations, such as a pension, private healthcare or job for life, but instead value a good work/life balance and a sense of purpose beyond mere personnel success.
+(Although as a long-suffering parent you may feel personnel success would be a good start).

 It’s a drastically different outlook from the generations before who are used to the more traditional hierarchy of large corporate firms where it was once common practice to reward decades of long service with a carriage clock or gold watch.
 Less than 25 years ago, it was considered commendable to stay at the same firm and work a set number of years in a particular post before progressing.
 But as millennials grow as a proportion of the workforce, employers will need to shift their working practices and shake up their company culture to attract and retain staff from this generation.

 Entrepreneur Richard Branson has long recognised this and was ahead of the game in creating the kind of corporate culture that appeals to millennials.
 “People are what have made Virgin what it is today and my philosophy has always been treat staff how you would want to be treated,” he says.
 “Train people well enough so they can leave, treat them well enough so they don’t want to.”

 Being Richard Branson, he took this philosophy a stage further and Virgin Group held what it called “a corporate day” asking employees to behave in the way many traditional firms expect just for one day.
 Staff had to wear formal business clothes, arrive at 9am, use titles such as Mr and Mrs instead of first names, couldn’t look at social media and weren’t allowed to make personal calls.
 The horror!